Rafia-Haider/Mood-Journal/README.md

-Mood Tracker
+# Mood Tracker

-A simple mood journaling app that lets you log your feelings using emojis and notes — all saved in your browser using localStorage.
+A simple mood journaling app that lets you log your feelings using emojis and notes — all saved in your browser using `localStorage`.

-✨ Features
+## ✨ Features

-Select a mood emoji
+- Select a mood emoji

-Add a note
+- Add a note

-Save entries with date & time
+- Save entries with date & time

-View and delete logs
+- View and delete logs

-Data persists via localStorage
+- Data persists via `localStorage`

-💻 Built With
+## 💻 Built With

-HTML
+- HTML

-CSS
+- CSS

-JavaScript (DOM + localStorage)
+- JavaScript (DOM + localStorage)